StillWolf/StillWolf.github.io/_pages/about.md

+---
+permalink: /
+title: "Lang Qin's personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # About Me

 Currently I am a fourth year graduate student of School of Computer Science in Zhejiang University and a member of NCRC (Neuromorphic Computing and Robotic Cognition Lab) Group.